freedmand/distinguish/README.md

 namespace b
 ```

-Now, the `src/a/b` directory and its subdirectories will have the namespace `root/a/b`.
+Now, the `src/a/b` directory and its sub-directories will have the namespace `root/a/b`.

 ### Imports